Zoos: The lives of animals in captivity

 But animals in zoos are not the only ones subjected to extreme confinement, abuse, and psychological anguish.
 In our own backyards, billions are suffering behind closed doors.

-From the mother pig – who is held in a cage too small for her to turn around in – to the baby cow separated from his mother and left to starve, animals suffer for food every day.
-The bond between mothers and babies is destroyed by companies who market their products as “humane.”
+From the mother pig—who is held in a cage too small for her to turn around in—to the baby cow separated from his mother and left to starve, animals suffer for food every day.
+Companies that market their products as “humane” destroy the bond between mothers and babies.

 The good news is that organizations like Animal Equality are sharing the truth about factory farming with animal lovers around the globe.
 We’ve even launched a petition to end factory farming in the U.S. for good:

-Millions have even chosen to replace meat, dairy, and eggs with delicious, diverse, and high-quality plant-based products.
-Thanks to the Love Veg movement, thousands have unlocked free plant-based recipes and a library of tips for beginners.
+Millions are replacing meat, dairy, and eggs with delicious, diverse, and high-quality plant-based products.
+Thanks to the Love Veg movement, thousands are trying new free plant-based recipes and a library of tips for beginners.

 Whether in zoos or factory farms, caged and abused animals need our help today.
 Will you lend them your voice as we fight for a kinder world together?